andrescolodrero/loopback-connector-ibmi/README.md

 # Work in progress
-asdasd
-Lots of work to do, but the connecter can be used for get, create and update data from a Model.
+Lots of work to do, but the connector can be used for get, create and update data from a Model.

-I just adapted the driver to Node4 and add "WITH NONE" to each create/update to avoid commit problems.
-This should be a feature.
-I also disabled some features (discovery and transaction) to make it works.
+I disabled "transaction" ORM feature.

 #loopback-connector-ibmi

 The `loopback-connector-ibmi` module is the LoopBack connector for DB2 for IBM i based on the project https://github.com/pierrickrouxel/loopback-connector-db2i

+The connector ONLY WORKS NATIVE ON IBMi.

 The LoopBack IBMi connector supports: